alireza10rezaei10/Advanced-CLI-Store/README.md

 # Advanced-CLI-Store
 A CLI program to represent a store website with fetures like a real website.

+Run the main.py file.

-admin username: admin
+Admin username: admin

-admin password: admin
+Admin password: admin

-in each step you can type 'back' to back to the previous page.
+In each step you can type 'back' to back to the previous page.